💰 Financial CalculatorsFree · No signup

 Tips & Best Practices

-- ✓The Rule of 72: divide 72 by your annual interest rate to estimate years to double your money.
-At 8%: 72/8 = 9 years to double.
-At 10%: 7.2 years.
-At 6%: 12 years.
-This approximation works because of the mathematical properties of natural logarithms near common interest rates.
+• The Rule of 72 is the most practical mental shortcut for compound interest: divide 72 by the annual interest rate to estimate how many years it will take to double your money.
+At 8 percent: 72 divided by 8 equals 9 years to double.
+At 6 percent: 12 years.
+At 10 percent: 7.2 years.
+This approximation works because of the mathematical properties of natural logarithms near typical interest rate values.

-- ✓Compounding frequency effect: the same 8% rate compounded daily produces an effective annual rate of 8.33% versus 8.0% for annual compounding.
-Over 30 years on $10,000, daily compounding adds about $3,000 versus annual — meaningful but not the dominant factor compared to time and rate.
+• Compounding frequency matters but is not the dominant factor.
+The same 8 percent rate compounded daily produces an effective annual rate of approximately 8.33 percent versus 8.0 percent for annual compounding.
+Over 30 years on 10,000 dollars, this difference adds about 3,000 dollars — meaningful but far less impactful than time horizon and regular contribution behaviour.

-- ✓Credit card compound interest: a $5,000 balance at 22% APR compounded daily, paying only the minimum payment, will take 27+ years to pay off and cost over $15,000 in total interest — three times the original debt.
-Compound interest is your best friend as an investor and your worst enemy as a borrower.
+• Credit card compound interest works powerfully against you as a borrower.
+A 5,000 dollar balance at 22 percent APR compounded daily, paying only the minimum payment each month, will take over 27 years to pay off and cost more than 15,000 dollars in total interest — three times the original debt.
+Compound interest is your best financial ally as an investor and your most dangerous adversary as a borrower.

-- ✓Tax-deferred compounding in 401k and IRA accounts: avoiding annual taxes on gains allows the full amount to compound each year.
-Over 30 years, tax deferral can increase final wealth by 30-50% compared to the same investments in a taxable account at typical tax rates.
+• Tax-deferred compounding in 401k, IRA, and TFSA accounts avoids annual taxes on gains and allows the full amount to compound each year.
+Over a 30-year investment horizon, tax deferral can increase final wealth by 30 to 50 percent compared to the same investments held in a taxable brokerage account at typical marginal tax rates.
+This is why tax-advantaged accounts should always be maximised before investing in taxable accounts.

-- ✓Dividend reinvestment plans (DRIPs): automatically reinvesting stock dividends purchases additional shares that then generate their own dividends.
-Historically, reinvested dividends have accounted for approximately 40% of total stock market returns — this is compound interest applied to equity ownership.
+• Dividend reinvestment plans (DRIPs) apply compound interest principles to equity ownership.
+Automatically reinvesting stock dividends purchases additional shares that then generate their own future dividends.
+Historically, reinvested dividends have accounted for approximately 40 percent of total US stock market returns over long periods — this is the compounding mechanism applied directly to dividend income.

 Who Uses This Calculator

-Young professionals in their 20s and 30s use the compound interest calculator to viscerally understand the mathematical reality of why starting retirement savings now is worth dramatically more than starting a decade later — the numbers consistently produce genuine motivation to prioritise saving over discretionary spending.
-Parents model 529 college savings fund growth from birth through age 18, using the calculator to determine what monthly contribution is needed to fully fund a projected college cost.
-People comparing high-yield savings accounts, CDs, Treasury bonds, and investment accounts use it to project each option's growth over the same period for direct comparison.
-Retirees and near-retirees project whether current portfolio balances and growth rates will support planned withdrawal rates over a 25-30 year retirement using the 4% rule.
-Financial advisors use compound interest visualisations as their most effective client education tool — showing the actual numbers consistently motivates behaviour change.
-Students in personal finance, economics, and mathematics courses develop deep intuitive understanding of exponential growth.
-Debt-burdened individuals use it in reverse to understand the true total cost of carrying high-interest debt — the interest-paid figure over the full loan life is almost always the most powerful motivator for aggressive debt repayment.
+Young professionals in their 20s and 30s use the compound interest calculator to viscerally understand the mathematical reality of starting retirement savings immediately versus waiting a decade.
+The numbers are consistently striking: someone who invests 500 dollars per month from age 25 to 35 and then stops completely will typically end up with more money at 65 than someone who starts at 35 and invests 500 per month continuously until retirement — all assuming the same 8 percent annual return.
+Starting early is the single highest-leverage financial decision available to a young person.
+Parents model 529 college savings fund growth from a child's birth through age 18, using the regular contribution feature to calculate exactly what monthly amount is needed to fully fund projected tuition costs at current growth assumptions.
+People comparing high-yield savings accounts, certificates of deposit, Treasury bonds, and investment accounts use the calculator to project each option's growth over the same time period for direct apple-to-apple comparison.
+Retirees and near-retirees project whether current portfolio balances and projected growth rates will support planned withdrawal rates over a 25-to-30-year retirement horizon, often using the 4 percent safe withdrawal rate as the benchmark.
+Financial advisors and personal finance educators use compound interest visualisations as their most effective client motivation tool, because seeing actual dollar figures consistently inspires behaviour change more powerfully than abstract advice.
+Students in personal finance, economics, and mathematics courses use the calculator to develop deep intuitive understanding of exponential growth and the time value of money.

 Optimised for: USA · Canada · UK · Australia · Europe · Calculations run in your browser · No data stored